Keyboard shortcuts

 Can I use zwasm without JIT?

 Yes.
 The interpreter handles all functions by default.
 JIT is only triggered for hot functions.
-There is no way to disable JIT for specific functions, but functions that are called fewer than ~8 times will always use the interpreter.
+To build without JIT entirely, use -Djit=false — this removes the JIT compiler from the binary and reduces its size by ~16%.
+Functions that are called fewer than ~8 times will always use the interpreter regardless.

 What is the WAT parser?